-This is a time of considerable economic uncertainty, so it makes sense to save your money in several different places.
+In today’s volatile economy, it isn’t a bad idea to use multiple savings vehicles for your extra cash.
 Savings accounts, high-interest savings accounts or checking accounts, regular checking accounts, money-market accounts, stocks and gold are all sound places to keep your money.
-Use these ideas to make sure your money is safe.
+Protect your money with whichever of these ideas appeals to you.